 This powder has been great!
 I really notice my face getting much less oily throughout the day when I use it.
 This is a loose powder and it has a sifter and a powder puff inside.
 I pour a small amount in the lid and use a fluffy face brush to pat (not swipe) this powder onto my T-Zone.
 This powder will make your face more matte immediately, diminish the appearance of pores, and reduce (but not completely eliminate) the amount of oil on your face at the end of the day.
 Finishing powder goes on at the very end to set everything in place to make it last as long as possible.
 This powder also has no paragons, no artificial pigment, no animal ingredients, no mineral oil, and no artificial fragrances.
 The powder looks white, but it is translucent and does not leave a white cast on your face.
 You can also wear just this powder (over SPF which you should be wearing daily) even if you’re not wearing makeup to help control your oil throughout the day.

-All the beauty gurus have really been hyping the Laura Mercier Loose Translucent Powder which I bought and tried, but I don’t think it’s anything special and it’s super expensive ($38 for 1 oz.) for how much you get!
+All the beauty gurus have really been hyping the Laura Mercier Loose Translucent Powder which I bought and tried, but I don’t think it’s anything special.
+Plus it’s super expensive ($38 for 1 oz.) for how little product you get!
+Kelly Dodd from Real Housewives of Orange County is a fan.

 I finish off my face with a few pumps of NYX Matte Finish Makeup Setting Spray ($8)

-I then put on Jack Black Intense Therapy Lip Balm SPF 25 in Grapefruit & Ginger ($8) to protect my lips on my commute to work.
+I then put on Jack Black Intense Therapy Lip Balm SPF 25 in Grapefruit & Ginger ($8) to protect my lips on my commute to work (because I Didn’t Think I Would Get Skin Cancer Either).

 When I get to work I’ve been applying LORAC Alter Ego Lip Gloss in Supermodel ($16).
 I’m usually not a lip gloss girl, but I love this pinky peach one.